 From 1 February 2019, Australians can enter Uzbekistan under a new visa-free arrangement for single-entry stays of up to 30 days.

-You will still need a visa to enter Uzbekistan if you are staying for more than 30 days, if you require multiple entries or if you are visiting before 1 February 2019.
+You'll still need a visa to enter Uzbekistan if you are staying for more than 30 days or require multiple entries.
 More information is available from the Uzbek Ministry of Foreign Affairs.

 Visa and other entry and exit conditions can change at short notice.
 Contact the Embassy of Uzbekistan in Singapore (accredited to Australia) for up-to-date information.

 Uzbek visas specify validity, number of entries allowed, and the duration of stay.
 Check your visa details once issued.
 The duration of stay on your visa may differ from the duration of stay requested in your visa application.
 Do not arrive in the country before the validity period or overstay your visa as this might result in fines, detention and deportation.

-Take legal prescription medicines with you so you stay in good health.
-For each medicine you take to Uzbekistan, carry copies of your prescription and a letter from your doctor (translated into Russian and/or Uzbek), which declares your diagnosis, the name(s) of the prescription(s), the dosage and the duration of consumption.
+Take legal prescription medication with you so you stay in good health.
+Carry copies of your prescription and a letter from your doctor (translated into Russian and/or Uzbek), which declares your diagnosis, the name(s) of the prescription(s), the dosage and the duration of consumption.
 Declare all medications and other restricted items on arrival.

-If you don't declare a medicine, or if the quantity exceeds legal limits, you could face fines or criminal charges, even if you have a prescription and/or explanatory letter from your doctor.
+If you don't declare a medication, or if the quantity exceeds legal limits, you could face fines or criminal charges, even if you have a prescription and/or explanatory letter from your doctor.